-If the applicant failed to follow any directions in filling out the Engineer's checklist and associated attachments, the evaluator should not give full points for this sub-question and should use their best judgment to choose the score they believe best represents the information given.
+If the applicant failed to follow any directions in filling out the Engineer's checklist and associated attachments, the evaluator should not give full points for these sub-questions.

-Points Evaluating Layouts/Maps 1 Points The submitted layouts/maps are complete , clear , and/or provide sufficient detail to determine the full scope of the proposed project 0 Point The submitted layouts/maps are poorly developed or vague in outlining the various elements of the proposed project, or the applicant failed.
+Points Evaluating Layouts/Maps 1 Point The submitted layouts/maps are complete , clear , and/or provide sufficient detail to determine the full scope of the proposed project.
+0 Point The submitted layouts/maps are poorly developed or vague in outlining the various elements of the proposed project, or the applicant failed.

-Points Evaluating Engineer's Estimate 1 Points The submitted estimate is thorough and consistent with the elements and phases of the proposed project 0 Points The applicant failed to provide an estimate that matches the proposed elements
+Points Evaluating Engineer's Estimate 1 Point The submitted estimate is thorough and consistent with the elements and phases of the proposed project.
+0 Points The applicant failed to provide an estimate that matches the proposed elements.

-Points Evaluating the Project Schedule 1 Points The submitted schedule fully incorporates all necessary phases and provides adequate time to complete the phases (PA&ED, PS&E, ROW, CON and CON-NI).
+Points Evaluating the Project Schedule 1 Point The submitted schedule fully incorporates all necessary phases and provides adequate time to complete the phases (PA&ED, PS&E, ROW, CON and CON-NI).
 0 Points The submitted schedule failed to incorporate all necessary phases and/or does not provide adequate time to complete the phases (PA&ED, PS&E, ROW, CON and CON-NI).